EverythingStays/EverythingStays/readme.md

 }
 ```

-And after that, run `npm install` and the module have been installed!
+And after that, run `stay install` and the module have been installed!

-NOTE: In the future, it will work something like this instead:

-`es save $MODULE_NAME@$IPFS_HASH`

-and now it's been added to `node_modules` and in your `package.json` for future `npm install` needs.

-To show you a real example, I've added lodash 4.6.1 to IPFS and I'm seeding it from an instance.
-To install it, you run: `es save lodash@QmdKuh7znkjc6tqr4ReMLw1hTAQkQTZf1Gfz4HA3KKD9Np`
+To show you a real example, I've added lodash 4.6.1 to IPFS and I'm seeding it from a instance.
+To install it, you run: `stay add lodash@QmdKuh7znkjc6tqr4ReMLw1hTAQkQTZf1Gfz4HA3KKD9Np`

 To good to be true?
 Almost.